Checklist arrival in the Netherlands

 - Arrange health, liability and repatriation insurance (for EEA students).

 - Important addresses and telephone numbers (e.g. contact numbers for Fontys, your accommodation, your country’s embassy, et cetera).

-- The original diploma of admittance and list of Marks (if applicable, joined by a translation made by a sworn translator)
+- The original diploma and Certified copies diploma and grade list both in original language and translation (if applicable, joined by a translation made by a sworn translator)

 Important documents you will need to register at the City Hall

 - Proof of civil status only in case you are married, divorced or a widow(er)